-In addition to the four UF College of Pharmacy students, three students from the UF College of Liberal Arts and Sciences were selected as U.N.
+In addition to the five UF College of Pharmacy students, three students from the UF College of Liberal Arts and Sciences were selected as U.N.
 Global Health Fellows.

 What interested me in the Fellows program was the opportunity to meet individuals like myself who are passionate about global health issues and the opportunity to make a change in global health policies.
 I am extremely passionate about providing access to life saving immunizations and preventative health measures such as mosquito nets to people in third world countries.
 Both of the UN’s initiatives that we focus on this semester, Shot@Life and Nothing But Nets, do just that.
 Overall, it is a unique opportunity and a chance to expand my knowledge and skill set to become a better health care provider.

 – Marry Vuong